10 Best Snorkeling Spots In Jamaica

 Coyaba Reef

 We love this Montego Bay site for its diversity.
 Currents can be rough here, which means that snorkeling isn't a safe option every day — but these currents also keep corals and sponges free from sediment, allowing for healthier growth.
-When conditions are calm enough, you'll meet reef inhabitants such as blue chromis, parrotfish, wrasse and even octopi that make their homes among the barrel and tube sponges.
+When conditions are calm enough, you'll meet reef inhabitants such as blue chromis, parrotfish, wrasse, and even octopi that make their homes among the barrel and tube sponges.

 Rockhouse

 For something different, check out Rockhouse, a resort known for bungalows along a cliff's edge.
-Snorkelers here can explore caves filled with schools of silversides, a small fish whose metallic scales glint with light.
-You'll also likely see eels, shrimp and other small critters hiding within the caves.
+Snorkelers here can explore caves filled with schools of silversides, small fish whose metallic scales glint with light.
+You'll also likely see eels, shrimp, and other small critters hiding within the caves.
 Non-hotel guests can snorkel from the restaurants, which are open to the public.